alexmitrani/Repeatr/README.md

 ## Song counts

-The code generates performance counts of all released Fugazi songs, in descending order, based on data from 1048 shows up to and including FLS1045.
+Performance counts were calculated for all the released Fugazi songs that were performed live, using data from 1048 shows up to and including FLS1045.

-The frequency counts do not necessarily measure the band's preferences for the songs, as more recently released songs were available for fewer shows than older songs.
+These frequency counts do not necessarily measure the band's preferences for the songs, as more recently released songs were available for fewer shows than older songs.

-The results of this analysis can be viewed here: https://github.com/alexmitrani/Repeatr/blob/main/fugazi_song_counts.csv
+The results of this analysis, in descending order of performance count, can be viewed here: https://github.com/alexmitrani/Repeatr/blob/main/fugazi_song_counts.csv

 ## Performance intensity